Demonic Resurrection: Dashavatar (2017–present)

+Decades of Darkness (2022-present)

+On July 2nd 2022, the band released Decades of Darkness, an EP featuring 4 new songs and their instrumental versions.
+This was a digital-only independent release produced by Australian producer Misstiq.
+It featured Makhija, new guitarist Aditya Swaminathan, Pratika Prabhune, Obscura drummer David Diepold, and session drummer Kevin Paradis.

+In 2025, Demonic Resurrection joined Midhaven and Calva Louise supporting headline act Bloodywood on a 26-date UK & European Tour.
+An Indian tour was also undertaken in late 2025 to celebrate the upcoming 25th anniversary of the band.

+On February 6th 2026, the band released the 3-song Apocalyptic Dawn EP to celebrate 25 years of the band.
+It featured two new tracks called The Great Famine and Of Blindness and Divinity, as well as a re-recorded version of Apocalyptic Dawn from A Darkness Descends.
+Anabelle Iratni, who recorded Keyboards for Makhija's solo album The Propaganda Machine, reprised her role.
+Mastering was handled by Keshav Dhar of Skyharbor.
+Makhija revealed that the band had been simultaneously tracking drums for their next full-length album.

 Musical style and influences

 Demonic Resurrection describe their music as blackened death metal, specifically "a point of equilibrium between 3 genres, Death Metal, Black Metal and Power Metal", though it can also be called symphonic black metal.
 Cradle of Filth, Dimmu Borgir, Emperor, Depresy, Cannibal Corpse and Darkthrone are some of the bands that have influenced the band from the earliest albums.
 Use of signature black and death metal motifs like growling vocals, shrieked vocals, highly distorted guitars played with tremolo picking, blast beats and double bass drumming along with ambient keyboards and clean vocal passages often serving as a bridge between two heavy parts is prevalent.
 All through the "Darkness" trilogy, Demonic Resurrection sees their music as a mixture of black and death metal with elements of power metal easily visible, most notably attributed to acts like Blind Guardian and Angra.